Thomas1B/Temperature-PID-Controller/README.md

 # Temperature PID Controller using an Arduino

-This project uses an PID controller algorithm to heat up and maintain an accurate temperature.
+This project uses a PID controller algorithm to heat up and maintain an accurate temperature.
 <br>

 ![PID Diagram](Images/PID%20Diagram.png)<br>